Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Problem Description:

-You need to build an Agent that does not rely on a large preset tool library.
-When encountering a new task, the Agent should be able to:
+You need to build an agent that does not rely on a large preset tool library.
+When encountering a new task, the agent should be able to:

 - Understand Task Requirements: Analyze the task and determine if new capabilities/tools are needed to complete it.